dagargo/elektroid/README.md

 * `list-data`

 It only works for directories.
-Notice that the first column is the file type, the second is the index, the third is the permissons in hexadecimal, the fourth indicates if the data in valid, the fifth indicates if it has metadatam, the sixth is the size in MiB and the last one is the item name.
+Notice that the first column is the file type, the second is the index, the third is the permissons in hexadecimal, the fourth indicates if the data in valid, the fifth indicates if it has metadatam, the sixth is the size and the last one is the item name.

 Permissions are 16 bits values but only 6 are used from bit 2 to bit 7 both included.
 From LSB to MSB, this permissions are read, write, clear, copy, swap, and move.

 ```
 $ elektroid-cli list-data 0:/soundbanks/D
-F   1 007e 1 1 0.00 KICK
+F   1 0012 1 1       160B KICK
-F   2 007e 1 1 0.00 SNARE
+F   2 0012 1 1       160B SNARE
 ```

 * `copy-data`

 ```
-$ elektroid-cli -vvv copy-data 0:/soundbanks/D/1 0:/soundbanks/D/3
+$ elektroid-cli copy-data 0:/soundbanks/D/1 0:/soundbanks/D/3
 $ elektroid-cli list-data 0:/soundbanks/D
-F   1 007e 1 1 0.00 KICK
+F   1 0012 1 1       160B KICK
-F   2 007e 1 1 0.00 SNARE
+F   2 0012 1 1       160B SNARE
-F   3 007e 1 1 0.00 KICK
+F   3 0012 1 1       160B KICK
 ```

 * `swap-data`

 ```
-$ elektroid-cli -vvv swap-data 0:/soundbanks/D/2 0:/soundbanks/D/3
+$ elektroid-cli swap-data 0:/soundbanks/D/2 0:/soundbanks/D/3
 $ elektroid-cli list-data 0:/soundbanks/D
-F   1 007e 1 1 0.00 KICK
+F   1 0012 1 1       160B KICK
-F   2 007e 1 1 0.00 KICK
+F   2 0012 1 1       160B KICK
-F   3 007e 1 1 0.00 SNARE
+F   3 0012 1 1       160B SNARE
 ```

 * `move-data`

 ```
-$ elektroid-cli -vvv move-data 0:/soundbanks/D/3 0:/soundbanks/D/1
+$ elektroid-cli move-data 0:/soundbanks/D/3 0:/soundbanks/D/1
 $ elektroid-cli list-data 0:/soundbanks/D
-F   1 007e 1 1 0.00 SNARE
+F   1 0012 1 1       160B SNARE
-F   2 007e 1 1 0.00 KICK
+F   2 0012 1 1       160B KICK
 ```

 * `clear-data`

 ```
-$ elektroid-cli -vvv clear-data 0:/soundbanks/D/1
+$ elektroid-cli clear-data 0:/soundbanks/D/1
 $ elektroid-cli list-data 0:/soundbanks/D
-F   2 007e 1 1 0.00 KICK
+F   2 0012 1 1       160B KICK
 ```

 * `download-data`